munchicken/dislafn/README.md

 ---
-This extension enables viewing your news & social media posts regarding Jews as if they are about Jews (circa 1940's), so you can answer DISLaFN?
+This extension enables viewing your news & social media posts regarding Muslims as if they are about Jews (circa 1940's), so you can answer DISLaFN?

 Inspired by this protest sign.
 Individual in pic is unknown for attribution.